 With Caesars Entertainment’s WSOP.com—who’s software is provided by 888—already available as the largest and second largest regulated online poker room in Nevada and New Jersey respectively, one can assume they will be among the first to launch another site in PA if/when an iGaming bill comes to pass.

-There’s also the possibility that Pennsylvania could join the online poker compact between Nevada and Delaware.
+There’s also the possibility that Pennsylvania could join the online poker compact between Nevada, New Jersey, and Delaware.
 This would give a healthy boost to the smaller state’s player pool and revenue numbers.

 Image credit: Usa-Pyon / Shutterstock.com